 The ancestral forests of the nomadic Orang Rimba have vanished.
 In the short span of three decades oil palm plantations have replaced much of the tropical peatland rain forests in Jambi, Indonesia.
-The People of the Forest, Orang Rimba in their dialect, have nowhere to go.
+The People of the Forest, Orang Rimba in their dialect, dream of a happy future but have nowhere to go.

 People of the Forest: Orang Rimba presents how a marginalized group manages to survive in a world that seems to have turned 180 degrees on them.
 Only a generation ago the nomadic Orang Rimba hunted wild boars and gathered fruit in idyllic circumstances.